Skip to main content

 We regard the changes as adding additional complexity to an already Byzantine system - with multiple tiers and bi-annual indexation of many factors - making it absurdly complicated for mere mortals.
 Many figures are also dependent on an individual's "daily means tested amount" and that suggests an unlikely level of accuracy and sophistication.

-To provide you with a summary cost overview, the Chart below looks at service - not including accommodation - costs for an individual in residential aged care from 1 July, 2025 based on their income and assets (daily means tested amount).
+To provide you with a summary cost overview, the Chart below looks at service - not including accommodation - costs for an individual in residential aged care from 1 November, 2025 based on their income and assets (daily means tested amount).
 As an example, we estimate the annual services cost for an individual with assets exceeding $1M will be around $65,000 per annum, with accommodation costs (RAD/DAP/RAC/DAC) payable in addition.
 These are substantial costs and the fact that many factors will be indexed and subject to means testing making the whole system complex and difficult to track/manage for the families involved.

 A. Residential Age Care Accommodation Fees - Major Changes

-1. Increasing the approval cap to $750,000 effective 1 Jan 2025 - with the cap level indexed to CPI
+1. Increasing the maximum RAD approval cap to $758,627 - with the cap level indexed to CPI

-Comment: this will lead to an immediate bump in average RADs as providers pricing at the old $550,000 boundary relish "frictionless" pricing.
+This will lead to an immediate bump in average RADs as providers pricing at the old $550,000 boundary relish "frictionless" pricing.

 2. Apply a retention (non-refundable) amount to RADs and RACs up to 10% over the first five years - that is to say 2% of the RAD/RAC per annum, debited monthly